eagle-ai/eagle-ai.github.io/import-hdfs-auditLog.md

 permalink: /docs/import-hdfs-auditLog.html
 ---

-As Apache Eagle (incubating) consumes the data via Kafka topics in some topologies, such as HDFS audit log.
+As Apache Eagle (incubating) consumes the data via Kafka[^KAFKA] topics in some topologies, such as HDFS audit log.
 To enable the full function of monitoring, a user needs to stream its data into a Kafka topic.

 There are two ways to do that.
 The first one is **Logstash**, which naturally supports Kafka as the output plugin; the second one is to install a **namenode log4j Kafka appender**.